Whitehorse Recycling & Waste Centre

 Items Accepted at the Whitehorse Recycling and Waste Centre – Charges Apply

-*Prices effective from 1 July 2013.
+*Prices effective from 1 July 2014.
 All prices are inclusive of the state government landfill levy and GST.
 All vehicles are subject to weighing and prices are subject to change without notice.
-Methods of payment include cash, eftpos, credit card and account facilities.
+Methods of payment include cash, eftpos, credit card (point of sale only) and account facilities.
 The centre does not accept cheques.

 (includes food waste, furniture, hard rubbish)